 First grade students develop the social and communication skills needed to successfully work together, resolve conflicts, and become responsible citizens.

 Building trust, empathy, and tolerance creates a safe learning environment.
 Engaging, multidisciplinary activities integrate a variety of teaching strategies.
 They also strengthen important academic skills while allowing for a wide range of student responses and creative choices.
 Students are encouraged to challenge themselves and support each other as learners, recognizing that “no brain is the same” and “no brain is the best.”

 Social Studies: Our integrated social studies units provide many opportunities for hands-on learning.
 We learn important map skills and geography concepts such as map features and cardinality.
-Guest teachers from The Mountaineers facilitate learning about ecozones and animals of Mount Rainier, leading into our inquiries about other landforms around the world.
-Our yearlong theme , “Many Hands Make Light Work” helps us to take action to help fulfill the needs of others.
-Whether it’s coordinating with the City of Seattle to repaint the sculptures of Meridian Park to volunteering with a local non-profit like Food Lifeline, first graders are able to see firsthand what a tremendous impact their hands can have on the world around them.
+Our yearlong theme, “Many Hands Make Light Work” helps us to take action to help fulfill the needs of others.
+Whether it’s coordinating with the City of Seattle and local non-profit City Fruit to take care of the apple trees in Meridian Park to volunteering with a local non-profit like Food Lifeline, first graders are able to see firsthand what a tremendous impact their hands can have on the world around them.